Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models

-where $\phi^{(i)}_v(\mX,\mA,\mY)\in\sR^{D_1}$ and $\psi^{(j)}_v(\mA)\in\sR^{D_2}$ denote the outputs of the $i$-th feature encoder and the $j$-th structure encoder for node $v$, respectively.
+where $\vphi^{(i)}_v(\mX,\mA)\in\sR^{D_1}$ and $\vpsi^{(j)}_v(\mA)\in\sR^{D_2}$ denote the outputs of the $i$-th feature encoder and the $j$-th structure encoder for node $v$, respectively.
 The term $\mY_v$ is the one-hot label encoding if $v \in L$, and the zero-vector otherwise.

-\textbf{Feature encoders.} We include the raw node features $\phi^{(0)}_v(\mX,\mA,\mY) = \mX$.
-To incorporate local structural information, we add neighborhood-smoothed features, which have been shown to improve performance.
-Specifically, we use $k$-order neighborhood averages for $k \in \{1,\cdots,4\}$, i.e., $\phi^{(k)}_v(\mX,\mA,\mY) = \hat\mA^k\mX$, where $\hat\mA$ is the normalized adjacency matrix.
-Beyond such smoothed features, we also employ LinearGNNs~\citep{graphany2024} as feature encoders.
+\textbf{Feature encoders.} We include the raw node features $\vphi^{(0)}(\mX,\mA) = \mX$.
+To incorporate local structural information, we add neighborhood-smoothed features, which have been shown to improve performance (see \Cref{subsec:features}).
+Specifically, we use $k$-order neighborhood averages for $k \in \{1,\cdots,4\}$, i.e., $\vphi^{(k)}(\mX,\mA) = \hat\mA^k\mX$, where $\hat\mA$ is the normalized adjacency matrix.

 \textbf{Structure encoders.} Unlike GNNs, TFMs operate on sets of rows and are thus unaware of the underlying topology.
 To reintroduce this information, we employ well-established structural encoders designed to capture both local and global graph structure.
-Specifically, we include (1) RandomWalkPE~\citep{randomwalkembeddings}, denoted as $\psi_v^{(1)}$, which encodes local structures, (2) LaplacianEigenvectorPE~\citep{le_embeddings}, denoted as $\psi_v^{(2)}$, the top-$20$ eigenvectors of the normalized Laplacian providing smooth global encodings, and (3) GPSE~\citep{gpse}, denoted as $\psi_v^{(3)}$, pretrained embeddings from frozen message-passing networks that have been shown to be strong general-purpose structure encoders.
+Specifically, we include (1) RandomWalkPE~\citep{randomwalkembeddings}, denoted as $\vpsi^{(1)}$, which encodes local structures, (2) LaplacianEigenvectorPE~\citep{le_embeddings}, denoted as $\vpsi^{(2)}$, the top-$20$ eigenvectors of the normalized Laplacian providing smooth global encodings, and (3) GPSE~\citep{gpse}, denoted as $\vpsi^{(3)}$, pretrained embeddings from frozen message-passing networks that have been shown to be strong general-purpose structure encoders.

 \begin{remark} The construction of both feature and structure encodings is \emph{lightweight and training-free}, relying only on closed-form computations. \end{remark}